 With an unquestioned franchise quarterback, a nucleus of young veterans, and a roster even further bolstered by the return of injured players and a 10-man draft class, all eyes were set on the quest for another world title in 2011.

 And that they did.
-Beginning with the NFL’s season-opening Thursday night spectacle against the high-powered New Orleans Saints at Lambeau Field, the Packers stormed through the regular season, reeling off a team-record 13 consecutive wins en route to a franchise-best 15-1 record.
+Beginning with the NFL’s season-opening Thursday night spectacle against the New Orleans Saints at Lambeau Field, the Packers stormed through the regular season, reeling off a team-record 13 consecutive wins en route to a franchise-best 15-1 record.
 The team became just the sixth in NFL history to reach the 15-win plateau, and when combining the start of 2011 with the six wins that closed out 2010, the 19-game winning streak was the longest in team history and second longest in league annals.

 The franchise laid claim to its first NFC North division title since 2007 and secured the conference’s No. 1 seed for the playoffs.
-Throughout the season, the recipe for success was written by Rodgers and a prolific offense that scored 560 points, the second-highest total in league history.
+Throughout the season, the recipe for success was written by Rodgers and a prolific offense that scored 560 points, the third-highest total in league history.

 Joining Rodgers, Woodson and Matthews in the Pro Bowl were Jennings, FB John Kuhn, Raji and C Scott Wells, giving the Packers seven representatives, the most voted in for the franchise since 1967.